×

 Reflective Teaching Communities

 Teaching is a central component of a faculty member’s job—and yet it’s one many instructors perform alone, without the presence of our colleagues.
-This Fall 2024, the CTL is launching a new program designed to support teaching as a cooperative project: Reflective Teaching Communities (RTCs).
+In Fall 2024, the CTL launched a new program designed to support teaching as a cooperative project: Reflective Teaching Communities (RTCs).
 RTCs emphasize peer support, collaboration, and reflection, not evaluation.
 Participants are grouped with faculty who have similar teaching interests from a wide variety of disciplines.
-Over the fall semester, they visit three peers’ class sessions and observe their teaching—not to pass judgment on their skills, but rather to discover new ideas and insights for their own teaching.
+Over the semester, they visit three peers’ class sessions and observe their teaching—not to pass judgment on their skills, but rather to discover new ideas and insights for their own teaching.

 In Reflective Teaching Communities at UMSL, we hope to cultivate that energy by giving faculty a space to share ideas, celebrate their success, and set new goals.
 RTCs are not teacher training; they’re an opportunity to gather together and appreciate the amazing work we already do.
 Participating faculty will be grouped in cohorts of three or four according to their primary class format: introduction and general education courses, writing-intensive and project-heavy courses, lab-lecture-recitation combination courses, discussion-focused courses, and graduate courses.
 These smaller cohorts will allow faculty to focus on the strategies and approaches that most impact their own teaching needs.